 Breeders who breed merle poodles are either ignorant of what they are doing, not caring to do proper research, or they know what they are doing but just don’t care.
-Whatever they may claim, it is dishonest to call these dogs purebred and dishonest to register them.
-Breeding merle poodles, registering them, and claiming them as purebred is dishonest.
+Whatever they may claim, it is dishonest to call these dogs purebred, and dishonest to register them.
+Breeding merle poodles, registering them, and claiming them as purebred is dishonest, and harmful to the breed.
 If you ever stumble upon an exotic looking color in another breed, always question it and do your homework!

-Here is a list I made of AKC & UKC recognized breeds that come in the merle color:
+Here is a list I made of AKC & UKC recognized breeds that come in the merle color, these are the ONLY recognized breeds that naturally come in merle:

 American Leopard Hound, Australian Shepherd, Bergamasco Sheepdog, Beauceron, Border Collie, Cardigan Welsh Corgi (not Pembroke), Catahoula Leopard Dog, Chihuahua, Collie, Dachshund, Dunker, Great Dane, Miniature American Shepherd, Mudi, Old English Sheepdog, Pomeranian, Pyrenean Shepherd, and Shetland Sheepdog.